-- (1) The Board is to establish a committee called the Medical and Dental Appointments Advisory Committee (in this Part the "committee") which will: - (a) provide advice, and where appropriate make recommendations with reasons, to the Chief Executive concerning matters relating to the appointment or proposed appointment of visiting practitioners, staff specialists or dentists; - (b) consider any application that has been referred to the committee by the Chief Executive for: - (i) appointment of a visiting practitioner, staff specialist or dentist; or - (ii) a proposal to appoint a person as a visiting practitioner, staff specialist or dentist. - (c) provide advice and, where appropriate, make recommendations with reasons to the Chief Executive concerning the clinical privileges which should be allowed to visiting practitioners, staff specialists and dentists. - (2) Where the Chief Executive has delegated such a function to that position, the medical administrator of the local health district (however designated) may appoint a visiting practitioner or staff specialist to an available position for a period not exceeding three (3) months.
-Such appointment may be extended for one further single 3-month period.
-However, any exercise of this delegation shall be subject to the advice of the committee, if the advice or recommendation of the committee is required for that position. - (3) The committee may form sub-committees, whether at a hospital or otherwise, to provide advice or other assistance to enable it to perform its duties referred to in this clause.
+(1) The Board is to establish a committee called the Medical and Dental Appointments Advisory Committee (in this Part called 'the Committee') which will:

+- (a) provide advice, and where appropriate make recommendations with reasons, to the Chief Executive concerning matters relating to the appointment or proposed appointment of visiting practitioners, staff specialists or dentists; - (b) consider any application that has been referred to the Committee by the Chief Executive for: - (i) appointment of a visiting practitioner, staff specialist or dentist; or - (ii) a proposal to appoint a person as a visiting practitioner, staff specialist or dentist. - (c) provide advice and, where appropriate, make recommendations with reasons to the Chief Executive concerning the clinical privileges which should be allowed to visiting practitioners, staff specialists and dentists. - (2) Where the Chief Executive has delegated such a function to that position, the medical administrator of the Local Health District (however designated) may appoint a visiting practitioner or staff specialist to an available position for a period not exceeding three (3) months.
+Such appointment may be extended for one further single 3 month period.
+However any exercise of this delegation shall be subject to the advice of the Committee, if the advice or recommendation of the Committee is required for that position. - (3) The Committee may form sub-Committees, whether at a hospital or otherwise, to provide advice or other assistance to enable it to perform its duties referred to in this clause. - (4) The Committee may provide advice, and where appropriate make recommendations with reasons, to the Chief Executive of NSW Health Pathology regarding any one or more of the matters set out in clause 49(1) with respect to the appointment, proposed appointment or clinical privileges of visiting practitioners, staff specialists or dentists appointed, proposed to be appointed or under consideration for appointment by the Chief Executive of NSW Health Pathology, but only pursuant to a written agreement between the Chief Executive of the organisation and the Chief Executive of NSW Health Pathology.

-50. Composition of Medical and Dental Appointments Advisory Committee
+50. Composition of Medical and Dental Appointments Advisory Committee [cl.56]

-The committee shall be composed of:
+The Committee shall be composed of: